Our Top 10 List: Favourite Extremes of Australia

 The most eastern point of mainland Australia is in Byron Bay.
 We have also been to the most southern point on the mainland- a Wilson’s Promontory – and the most western point – Steep Point at Shark Bay WA.

-* Extremes just missing out on the top 10 are: most south eastern point of the mainland, big windmills on Eyre Penisula, Oldest motorhome, big trees (Walpole, WA)
+* Extremes missing out on the top 10 are: most south eastern point of the mainland, big windmills on Eyre Peninsula, Oldest motorhome, big trees (Walpole, WA)